-MDF would sincerely like to thank all of our donors and supporters.
+Marshall Direct Fund would sincerely like to thank all of our donors and supporters.
 MDF encourages your involvement and welcomes any ideas that would enable us to attract wider support.
-The project that you are supporting provides a safe place for mothers and their families to learn and develop skills that help make the world a safer and more secure place for all of us.
-Please help us generate awareness – Become a fan of our Facebook page, join us on Twitter, and share with your networks.
-If you would like to start a MDF Circle group in your community there are various one-time or re-occurring ideas and activities that we would be pleased to share.
+The project that you are supporting provides a safe place for mothers and their families to learn and develop skills that help make the world a safer and more secure place for all.
+Please help us generate awareness – become a fan of our Facebook page, join us on Twitter, and share with your networks.
+If you would like to start a MDF Allies in Action group in your community there are various one-time or re-occurring ideas and activities that we would be pleased to share.
 You can reach us at firstname.lastname@example.org or +01 (970) 963-3150.
 Learn more about our activities by visiting our website at www.marshalldirectfund.org.

 Last March, Executive Director Silbi Stainton made a surprise visit to MDF schools.
 Staff and students are always excited to see the Marshall Direct Fund U.S. staff who help make their access to education possible and a visit from the founder is even more exciting!
 Silbi was moved by the changes she saw in the older children who started several years ago who have now grown into capable, compassionate, and dedicated students.
 Silbi shared, “The children I once knew had grown into confident young men and young women.
 Instead of them looking up to meet my gaze, it was I looking up to them”.
 You can check out our Spring 2012 newsletter on our website to read more from Silbi.